wger-project/wger/extras/docker/development/README.md

     --mount type=bind,source='"C:\your\path\to your\checkout"',target=/home/wger/src

-You might also want to download the exercise images (will take some time):
+You might also want to download the exercise images and the ingredients (will take some time):

-    docker exec -ti wger.devel python3 manage.py download-exercise-images
+    docker exec wger.devel python3 manage.py download-exercise-images
+    docker exec wger.devel python3 manage.py load-online-fixtures

 ### 2 - Open the Application